-Suspect in trooper's slaying said in text he was the killer
+Suspect in trooper's slaying sent text:

 - Huskies expected to be hit hard by early departures for NFL draft

+“She stated, ‘Jason what are you doing?'” police wrote.
+Robison then stepped into the mudroom, and she heard a “pop” and saw Weaver fall face-down into the kitchen, bleeding, the document said.
+Sherry Robison yelled for her boyfriend, who was in the basement, and he called 911.

+Police said about 15 minutes later, Jason Robison sent three texts to his child’s mother: “I killed the cop,” ”Shot him twice in the head he is dead.
+I love you!
+I always will!” and “Good bye sweetheart.
+I’m Sorry.”

-Police say Robison was tracked to an unoccupied mobile home nearby and was fatally shot by police Saturday after he refused orders and made threats.
+Police tracked Robison to an unoccupied mobile home nearby the next morning.
+Police said they shot and killed him after he refused orders and made threats.

+State police said Tuesday that Robison shot Weaver with a .32-caliber Beretta semi-automatic handgun.
+The gun owner did not realize it was missing, but the owner’s son, Bradley McMullen, 28, confessed that he stole the handgun from his father and traded it to Robison for five opioid pills, police said.
+He was charged Monday with theft and receiving stolen property and jailed on $25,000 bail.

+The protection-from-abuse application said Robison had attacked and threatened the woman repeatedly over the years, including in April, when he said he would kill her.
+Whitesel said a passing postal worker happened to see the attack and helped her escape.
+She said Robison had previously “smashed” her home, breaking six windows, a stove and her bedroom door.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.